For Physicians, Residents & Students

 Ambulatory Education: Residents receive their ambulatory education and provide outpatient care at the North Hudson Community Action Corporation Clinics in Englewood, NJ (located approximately one mile from EHMC).
 EHMC Department of Medicine Faculty provide comprehensive teaching and supervision at this facility.

-Academic environment - major clinical training site for Ichan School of Medicine at Mount Sinai Students (2nd year Physical Diagnosis, 3rd year clinical clerks)
+Academic environment - major clinical training site for Icahn School of Medicine at Mount Sinai (ISMMS) Students (2nd year Physical Diagnosis, 3rd year clinical clerks)

-PGY IIIs will have an academic appointment at Ichan School of Medicine at Mount Sinai
+PGY IIIs will have an academic appointment at Icahn School of Medicine at Mount Sinai (ISMMS)

 Extensive conference schedule with structured curriculum

 Medical Library with up-to-date, PubMed, Emedicine, Internet retrieval service

 Annual in-service examination

 Computer system hospital-wide for orders and data retrieval

 Full ancillary services 24 hours a day, including IV team and phlebotomy service